$4,319 US MSRP*

 Ki Pro GO and Ki Pro Ultra 12G offer half rack width and 2RU height for convenient pairings in fly packs, equipment racks, OB trucks, and facility environments.

 Ki Pro GO provides support for a wide variety of input sources with up to eight inputs.
-This flexibility also means you may have sources that do not have timecode. v2.0 firmware enables you to utilize one of the analog audio inputs as a source for your own Longitudinal Time Code (LTC) insert.
+This flexibility also means you may have sources that do not have timecode, and also enables you to utilize one of the analog audio inputs as a source for your own Longitudinal Time Code (LTC) insert.

 In an age of remote workflows, being able to transfer files is key.
 Now Ki Pro GO offers file transfers across the network through the web UI, accessible from any laptop or workstation on any OS, anywhere.